Northern State (Sudan): Population

-According to 2023 population estimates published by Sudan's Central Bureau of Statistics, Northern State has a population of 936,255.
-Most residents live in settlements along the Nile Valley, where agriculture and transportation routes are concentrated, while the surrounding desert regions remain sparsely populated.
+Northern State has a population of 936,255, with 473,690 of them being male, and 462,565 being female.
+Most residents live in settlements along the Nile, where agriculture is concentrated, while the surrounding desert regions remain sparsely populated.

 Languages

 Arabic is the primary language used in administration, education, and daily life across Northern State.
-Nobiin, also known as Mahasi or Halfawi, is widely spoken in riverine Nubian communities along parts of the Nile.
-Farther south along the river, the Nubian language Dongolawi, locally called Andaandi, is used by the Danagla people, including in areas around Al Dabbah.
+Nobiin is spoken by the Halfawi, Mahas, and Sukkot Nubians from the Egyptian border to the Third Cataract of the Nile.
+Aandandi is spoken by the Danagla from Dongola to Al Dabbah.